 Road construction, planned outdoor events, and holidays can result in changes in service, temporary route detours or the relocation of bus stops.
+Also, service improvements were implemented in August.
 Here's the latest information about current and upcoming changes in service:

 - ROUTES 51, 53 - The stop at 3rd St. S and 11th Avenue is closed.
 A temporary stop has been placed at 3rd St. S and 10th Avenue.

 - ROUTES 4-5 - Both routes are on the same detour.
 The outbound detour from Zone 1: left on 11th, right on Grove, left on 13th.
 The inbound detour from 13th Street: right on Myrtle, left on Capitol, left on Idaho to Zone 1.

 - ROUTE 9 State Street now operates until 10 p.m. on weekdays while Route 7 will operate until 9:30 p.m.

 - ROUTE 7 Service frequency has changed from 40 minutes to 30 minutes from downtown Boise.

 - ROUTE 7 now has two route variations: the Route 7A Fariview/Ustick bus provides service to Ustick and Cole every hour via Milwaukee, and one morning and one afternoon tripper service to Capital High School.
 The Route 7B Fairview/Towne Square Mall bus provides service to the Towne Square Mall via Fairview.

 - The ROUTE 40 Nampa/Meridian Express now stops at the Park & Ride lot at Ten Mile and Overland.

 » BUS LOCATOR PORTAL NOW AVAILABLE FOR PUBLIC USE